zerrac/mtgprint/README.md

   - card localized in english + high res
   - card localized in english + low res

-If several images obtain the same score, the one with the highest USD price will be selected (because why not).
+If several images obtain the same score, the one with the highest content-length will be selected (often the less blurry).

 Here is the result : ![results](./docs/results.png)